originphp/framework/README.md

 - High Performance and low memory usage: The bookmarks demo with multiple database associations and callbacks uses about 800k without debug.
 The framework itself is 1.4mb without git data and frameworks unit tests.
 - MVC (Model View Controller) design pattern.
-- Built development server (using docker) - Highly Recommended!!!
+- Dockerized Development Environment - Highly Recommended!!!
 See the [getting started guide](docs/getting-started.md).
 - Console Apps: build console apps
 - Autoloading with Composer full integrated.
 - Easy to use Routing